Casey Jones: Fatal accident

-Coverage of the accident
+Newspaper reports

 The headlines in The Jackson Sun (Jackson, Tennessee) read: "FATAL WRECK – Engineer Casey Jones, of This City, Killed Near Canton, Miss. – DENSE FOG THE DIRECT CAUSE – Of a Rear End Collision on the Illinois Central. – Fireman and Messenger Injured – Passenger Train Crashed Into a Local Freight Partly on the Siding – Several Cars Demolished."

 A Jackson, Mississippi, newspaper report described the accident:

-Jones's legend was quickly fueled by headlines such as, "DEAD UNDER HIS CAB: THE SAD END OF ENGINEER CASEY JONES," The Commercial Appeal, Memphis, Tennessee; and "HEROIC ENGINEER – Sticks to his post at cost of life.
-Railroad Wreck at Vaughan's on Illinois Central Railroad – Terrible Fatality Prevented by Engineer's Loyalty to Duty – A passenger's Story," The Times-Democrat, New Orleans.
+Jones's legend was quickly fueled by headlines such as from Memphis' The Commercial Appeal, "DEAD UNDER HIS CAB: THE SAD END OF ENGINEER CASEY JONES;" and New Orleans' The Times-Democrat, "HEROIC ENGINEER – Sticks to his post at cost of life.
+Railroad Wreck at Vaughan's on Illinois Central Railroad – Terrible Fatality Prevented by Engineer's Loyalty to Duty – A passenger's Story."
 The passenger in the article was Adam Hauser, formerly a member of The Times-Democrat telegraph staff.
 He was in a sleeper on Jones's southbound fast mail and said after the wreck:

-Illinois Central Railroad report on accident
+Illinois Central Railroad report

 A conductor's report filed five hours after the accident stated, "Engineer on No.1 failed to answer flagman who was out proper distance.
-It is supposed he did not see the flag."
+It is supposed he did not see the flag".
 This was the position the IC held in its official reports.

-The final IC accident report was released on July 13, 1900, by A.S.
-Sullivan, the General Superintendent of IC.
-It stated that "Engineer Jones was solely responsible having disregarded the signals given by Flagman Newberry."
+The final IC accident report was released July 13, 1900, by A.S.
+Sullivan, general superintendent of IC.
+It stated, "Engineer Jones was solely responsible having disregarded the signals given by Flagman Newberry."
 John M. Newberry was the flagman on the southbound No. 83 that Jones hit.
 According to the report, he had gone out a distance of 3000 ft, where he had placed warning torpedoes on the rail.
-He continued north a further distance of 500 to 800 feet (150 to 240 m), where he stood and gave signals to Jones's train No.1.
+He continued north a further distance of 500 to 800 feet (150 to 240 m), where he stood and gave signals to Jones's train.
 Historians and the press had questions about the official findings.

-In the report Fireman Sim Webb states that he heard the torpedo explode, then went to the gangway on the engineer's side and saw the flagman with the red and white lights standing alongside the tracks.
-Going to the fireman's side, he saw the markers of the caboose of No. 83 and yelled to Jones.
-But it would have been impossible for him to have seen the flagman if the flagman had been positioned 500–800 feet (150–240 m) before the torpedoes as the report says he was.
-In any event, some railroad historians have disputed the official account over the years, finding it difficult if not impossible to believe that an engineer of Jones's experience would have ignored a flagman and fusees (flares) and torpedoes exploded on the rail to alert him to danger.
+In the report, Webb states that he heard the torpedo explode before going to the gangway on the engineer's side and seeing the flagman with the red and white lights standing alongside the tracks.
+Going to the fireman's side, he saw the markers of No. 83's caboose and yelled to Jones.
+But it would have been impossible for him to have seen the flagman if the flagman had been positioned 500–800 feet (150–240 m) before the torpedoes, as the report says he was.
+In any event, some railroad historians have disputed the official account over the years, finding it difficult to believe that an engineer of Jones's experience would have ignored a flagman and fusees (flares) and torpedoes exploded on the rail to alert him to danger.
 Contrary to what the report claimed, shortly after the accident and until his death Webb maintained, "We saw no flagman or fusees, we heard no torpedoes.
 Without any warning we plowed into that caboose."